minut9/Election_Analysis/README.md

 * And 3rd largest county turnout was Arapahoe with 24,801 votes, which was 6.7% of the total votes.

 # Summary
-This script found the winner of the election who was Diana DeGette with 73.8% of all votes cast, which was 272,892 out of the total 369,711 total votes.
-This script can be used to find future election results with edits/additions to names and adjusting the ranges of what results are being sought after.
+According to the election results, the winner of the election is Diana DeGette with 73.8% of all votes cast, which was 272,892 out of the total 369,711 total votes.
+This code can be used to find future election results with edits and additions to names and adjusting the ranges of what results are being sought after.